slacy/iodine.github.com/content/another.md

-This is another piece of content.
+This is whack another piece of content.

 This is a shared string.